 Preparing for a career as a security consultant

-- Learn networking basics – Security consultants protect data and devices on a network.
+- Networking basics – Security consultants protect data and devices on a network.
 You need a good understanding of networking to be effective in security.

-- Learn cybersecurity basics – You may be excited about learning how networks are breached, but take the time to understand the basics.
+- Cybersecurity basics – You may be excited about learning how networks are breached, but take the time to understand the basics.
 Check out TechRadar’s article on free online training in cybersecurity.

 - Get certified – This is a bit tricky.
 There are many cybersecurity certifications to choose from and you never know which a potential employer will value.
 There are free courses online for some certifications but the exams themselves are very expensive.
 Many companies will pay employees for additional training and certification.
 Being able to demonstrate cybersecurity knowledge and skills is much more important than getting a certification.
 Your skills will get the job, then pursue certification.

 Here’s a list of certifications requested for security consultants: